 LIVE FROM THE JARDIN ALBERT 1er.
 The then Mayor of Nice, Christian Estrosi, made the twin decision to take over the running of the festival and bring it to the city centre.
 Forty years on, the festival returned to the Jardin Albert 1er and the Théâtre de Verdure, while Jazz Off took performances to neighbourhoods all over the city.

-The revival year.
-In 2013, a record audience of nearly 38 000 people attended the Nice Jazz Festival.
-They were there to see, among others, C2C, Earth, Wind and Fire, Ben Harper, Maceo Parker, Chick Corea and George Benson.
+THE REVIVAL YEAR.
+This expanded audience were there to see, among others, C2C, Earth, Wind and Fire, Ben Harper, Maceo Parker, Chick Corea and George Benson.

-The Nice Jazz Festival, a big impression in the history of jazz.
-The Nice Jazz Festival continued hosting the best of the national and international music scenes with more than 60,000 coming to see the official festival and the “Off” fringe.
-2015’s godfather, the iconic figure of young jazz, Jamie Cullum, shared the bill with legends such as Charles Lloyd, Kenny Barron, Cerrone, The Roots and Kool and the Gang.
-Lovers of current music or fabulous voices were not neglected with Ms. Lauryn Hill, Ibeyi, Yael Naim and Benjamin Clementine.
+THE NICE JAZZ FESTIVAL MAKES ITS MARK ON JAZZ HISTORY.
+The Nice Jazz Festival continued to receive the cream of the French and international music scene, with record attendance of more than 60,000 people at the main and fringe events combined.
+The patron of the 2015 festival was Jamie Cullum, an emblematic figure of the new generation of jazz artists, who shared the line-up with legends like Charles Lloyd, Kenny Barron, Cerrone, The Roots and Kool and the Gang.
+Fans of current music and great vocalists were not hard done by either, with Lauryn Hill, Ibeyi, Yael Naim and Benjamin Clementine.

-Ibrahim Maalouf, -M-, IAM, De La Soul, Deluxe, Youn Sun Nah, Abdullah Ibrahim & Terence Blanchard, Kamasi Washington, Mary J. Blige and many others headlined last year’s Nice Jazz Festival and brought together around 43 000 festival-goers which is an all time high.
+The programme included Ibrahim Maalouf, -M-, IAM, De La Soul, Deluxe, Youn Sun Nah, Abdullah Ibrahim & Terence Blanchard, Kamasi Washington, Mary J. Blige and many others, who attracted nearly 43,000 spectators.
+A new visitor record for the city.